miac-research/MARS-WMH/README.md

-# MARS-brainstem: Deep learning-based WMH segmentation
+# MARS-WMH: Deep learning-based white matter hyperintensity segmentation

 The **MIAC Automated Region Segmentation (MARS) for white matter hyperintensities (WMH)** is a state-of-the-art, deep learning-based segmentation tool that has undergone systematic validation, both technically and clinically.